 Literature search.
 This study was conducted in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines and registered with the international prospective register of systematic reviews (PROSPERO 2020 CRD42020189116).
 A systematic search of the EMBASE and MEDLINE databases was performed for studies published between January 1, 1990, and June 1, 2020.
-After reviewing 2 previously published systematic searches, 7,8 the following search was conducted: "rheumatoid arthritis OR rheumatoid" AND "joint OR joints OR disease activity" AND "patient-report OR patient-assess OR self-report OR self-assess OR self-monitor OR self-monitor OR self-administ OR self-evalua OR self-examin OR self-rate OR self-rating".
+After reviewing 2 previously published systematic searches, the following search was conducted: "rheumatoid arthritis OR rheumatoid" AND "joint OR joints OR disease activity" AND "patient-report OR patient-assess OR self-report OR self-evalua\ OR self-examin\ OR self-rate OR self-rating".
 Reference lists of previous systematic reviews were assessed for additional eligible studies.